wonyoung-jang/wonyoung-jang.github.io/content/pages/FIRST LEGO League Challenge Q-Learning Event Scheduler.md

 ### Test Cases

   + The goal would be to generate a large amount of simulated schedules of many varieties.
 Then to use a supervised learning approach or an end-to-end neural network of sorts.

+### General Code Cleanup

+  + I wrote this in two weeks, so the code is full of spaghetti at the moment.

+  + Adding: More complete documentation here as well.

+### Web Application

+  + This is a big maybe at the moment, but the ultimate goal would be to allow any FLLC event organizer to easily use this tool.

+### Generalized Scheduling Tool

+  + If I could find a way to generalize all scheduling problems and allow the user to create any kind of schedule with any kind constraints they want, and maybe solve P = NP along the way...